PhMajerus/FIGfonts/README.md

 ---

--- Philippe Majerus, October 2024 to August 2025
+-- Philippe Majerus, October 2024 to December 2025

 ---